heart

 The study is structured around within-participant comparison.
 Participants first complete baseline measures of heartbeat perception and interoceptive awareness.
 They then interact with the biomimetic heart under controlled conditions designed to isolate the effects of synchronized, felt heartbeat feedback.

-To distinguish the effects of synchrony and believability from novelty or touch alone, the method includes comparison conditions, such as interaction with a non-synchronized or non-responsive version of the object.
+To distinguish the effects of synchrony and believability from novelty or touch alone, the method includes comparison conditions, such as interaction with a non-synchronized or non-responsive version of the artifact.
 Condition order is counterbalanced to reduce learning and expectation effects.

 Evaluation Method